Joseph Anthony Madri MD, PhD

 Endothelial cells play central roles in the development, growth and maintenance of the vascular system as well as in the processes of inflammation, repair and metastasis.
 Vascular cell homotypic and heterotypic interactions and vascular cell interactions with the surrounding matrix, soluble factors and circulating blood cells (leukocytes, monocytes and lymphocytes), in part, direct the vascular cells' responses; yet little is known about these complex interactions and the mechanisms involved in information transduction from the extracellular environment to the cell nucleus.

-We are currently investigating the roles of selected homotypic and heterotypic cell adhesion molecules (PECAM-1), integrins (selected beta1, beta 2 and beta 3 integrins), junction associated molecules and extracellular matrix components in modulating vascular cell and T cell behavior (attachment, spreading, proliferation, migration, interactions with mononuclear (T) cells and angiogenesis).
+We are currently investigating the roles of selected homotypic and heterotypic cell adhesion molecules (PECAM-1 & CD44), integrins (selected beta1, beta 2 and beta 3 integrins), junction associated molecules (VE-cadherin, ZO-1, Occludin) and extracellular matrix components (MMPs) in modulating vascular cell and T cell behavior (attachment, spreading, proliferation, migration, interactions with mononuclear (T) cells and angiogenesis).
 Specific projects in the laboratory currently include:

-1) Elucidation of the roles of the cytoplasmic domains of Platelet Endothelial Cell Adhesion Molecule-1 (PECAM-1/CD31) in modulating endothelial and T cell behavior, vascular development and dermal wound healing as well as the signaling mechanisms involved.
+1) Elucidation of the roles of the cytoplasmic domains of Platelet Endothelial Cell Adhesion Molecule-1 (PECAM-1/CD31) and CD44 in modulating endothelial and T cell behavior, vascular development and dermal wound healing as well as the signaling mechanisms involved.
 We are investigating how differential tyrosine and serine phosphorylation of the PECAM-1 cytoplasmic domain modulates associations with specific proteins including beta- and gamma-catenin; STAT3&5, c-src, SHP-2 and small G proteins.
+We aare also investigating the dynamic interactions between CD44 and CD31.

-2) Identification and elucidation of the signal transduction pathways activated following T cell alpha4beta1 integrin-endothelial cell VCAM-1 binding and T cell PECAM-1 signaling prior to, during and following T cell transmigration into tissues.
+2) Identification and elucidation of the signal transduction pathways activated following T cell-endothelial cell binding and subsequent CD44 and PECAM-1 signaling prior to, during and following T cell transmigration into tissues.
 We are investigating the mechanisms of induction, clustering and activation of T cell and endothelial cell matrix metalloproteinase-2 [MMP-2 ], membrane type matrix metalloproteinase [MT1-MMP/MMP-14], matrix metalloproteinases [MMP-9] and CD44.
-Several knock out mouse strains (MMP-2 KO, MMP-9 KO, MMP-14 and CD31 KO) are also utilized in animal models of autoimmune encephalomyelitis.
+Selected knock out mouse strains (CD44 KO) are also utilized in animal models of autoimmune encephalomyelitis.